21 Best Email Marketing Tools Under $50/Month (2026)

 Best for: SaaS founders who need lifecycle email (onboarding, dunning, retention) without paying enterprise prices.
 The Stripe integration alone saves hours of integration work.

 What's limited: Newer platform with a smaller ecosystem than established competitors.
 Fewer third-party integrations.
+No landing page builder or SMS (yet).

-The standout feature: At $29/month, you get both transactional and marketing email in one platform.
+The standout feature: At $19/month, you get both transactional and marketing email in one platform.
 Most competitors charge separately for each, pushing the total cost higher.
 For SaaS, this is one of the best values available.

 What sets it apart at this price: AI sequence generation is included, not a premium add-on.
 Describe the sequence you need ("onboard new users," "recover failed payments") and the AI generates a complete multi-email sequence with timing and content tailored to your brand.
 Other platforms either don't offer this or charge extra for AI features.